raspberrypilearning/focus-on-the-prize/en/step_7.md

 --- task ---

-Next, the duck should wait a random number of seconds then move across the screen and hide itself.
+Next, the duck should wait a random number of seconds, then move across the screen and hide itself.
 This can keep happening until the game has finished.

 ![image of duck sprite](images/duck-sprite.png)